– Mt. Meeker – 13,911′

 The Longs Radical Slam

 I also like Gerry’s writing because hidden within these chapters lies the occasional ‘crazy’ route up one of our 14ers.
 These routes usually entail some ridiculous combination of peaks which go well off the bounds of usual standard approaches to the summit.
-He tends to slip them in at the end of some chapter as “extra credit” designed for “hardy souls.”
+He tends to slip them in at the end of some chapter as “extra credit” designed only for “hardy souls” as he calls them.
 Yet there they sit, just lying in wait for some idiot to come along who thinks it is a good idea to try out one of the epic days.
 One of those routes that has always stood out to me (the aforementioned idiot) is the Longs Radical Slam.

 Eric Lee (thebeave7) once describe this route as a “sick concoction.”
 He is right about that.
 The basic outline is simple enough.
 The climb consists of tagging all seven peaks in the Longs’ massif in one big push: Meeker > Longs > Pagoda > Storm > Lady Washington > Battle Mtn. > Estes Cone (in that order).
 That equates to 16-18 miles and approximately 8,000 vertical feet of gain.
 But that distance feels quite a bit longer as a big chunk of this route consists of legit ‘off-roading’, taking routes far from an established trail.
 There is plenty of class 3/4 scrambling as well just to keep it exciting.